Damzwan/sketchmate/docs/DRAW_ENGINE_PERF.md

 pinning it makes rasterization deterministic across worker/main and across devices, which is what a shared tile cache and multiplayer both require.

+Charcoal now applies a deterministic, bounded refinement on top: common brush widths use up to 4x texture supersampling, tapering to the shared 2x baseline as the brush grows.
+The physical stamp remains capped at the old width-50 worst case (200x200), and the wire still carries only seed + compact trace, so this adds neither a larger worst-case stamp nor any network bytes.

 Together B1+B2 remove the two *provable* live-vs-committed divergences behind the reported "flash / funky / looks different after drawing".
 Not visually confirmed here (sandbox is backend-gated) — worth re-checking per brush on a device.